 Avoid "challenging" shows

 Sunday morning news programs are less effective in beating stress because you're bombarded with bad news and exposed to politicians whose lies make your blood boil.
-Tuning into wrestling, NASCAR races or reruns of "Charlie's Angels" will do a far better job of shutting down your brain.
+Tuning into wrestling, golf, NASCAR races or reruns of "Charlie's Angels" will do a far better job of shutting down your brain.

 Use the "50/50" rule